Otcomgit/OTCOMToken/README.md

 ### Burning Tokens
 - **`burn(uint256 amount)`**
-  Burns the specified amount of tokens, reducing the total supply.
+  Burns the specified amount of tokens, Token does not decrease the total supply.

 ## Taxation Logic
 The buy and sell transactions are subject to taxation: